 - You can see the risk level and the strategies of different signal traders and decide which one you want to follow

 Similar to stock trading, there are risks involved in social trading.
 Nobody can always predict the market.
-You can make money through social trading.
+You may grow your money through social trading.
 But you can also suffer from the loss.
 Consider carefully if you can afford the risks of losing money.

 Read also: 9 Ways to Earn Money in Germany as a Student